 First of all, think about how you will get to your accommodation from the airport, bus terminal or wherever you will be arriving.
 Research whether public transport is available and convenient, or book transfers if needed.
 If you plan to take a taxi, try and find out the typical fare before you arrive – this will help you avoid getting ripped off.
 The easiest way to do this is to ask your accommodation for advice via email.

 It’s also important to research any common scams and potential safety risks in the destination.
-Check the current travel advice, and read up on sites like Travelscams.org to educate yourself about the dangers.
+Check the current travel advice, and look up scams in the destination on Google to educate yourself about the dangers.

 You can set up news alerts on Google to receive regular information about what’s going on in your next destination.
 This might help you to find out about any interesting events, or warn you about any problems or unrest.